noisebridge/rfid-access-control/hardware/terminal/README.md

 button) and an LCD can be connected.
 If wanted, even an electric strike via some external H-bridge.

+This is based on an Atmega8 because I had a bunch lying around, but the DIL version is bulky and ideally, I'd like to have a bit more IO pins, such as for a 4th row of the keypad or separate LED outputs; future versions might change to atmega168 (currently the best Atmel-IO bang for the buck).

 This board provides the necessary breakouts to connect the peripherals to an Atmega8 and holds the MAX232 compatible line driver.
 The software in `../../software/firmware` makes it useful.

-For a simple housing of this board and the RFID reader, have a look at `../case`
+For a housing of this board and the RFID reader, have a look at `../terminal-case`

 Feature overview
 ----------------